 Backup Routes configuration After setting up the backup routes you will need to set their priorities.
-In Figure 92 the WiFi wlan0 connection has the highest priority.
-If that connection fails, the second choice will be the mobile connection - usb0 network interface.
+In Figure 96 the eth1 wired connection has the highest priority.
+If that connection fails, the second choice will be the WiFi wlan0 network interface.
+The third choice will be the mobile connection - usb0 network interface.